Cassegrain Antenna - General Info

 View PDF

-Illuminating Reflectors by Analytical Feed via Field Generators
+Analytical Feed for Illuminating Reflectors via Field Generators

 View PDF

-An electrically large Cassegrain reflector antenna was modeled using WIPL-D Pro and simulated using WIPL-D Pro and Domain Decomposition Solver (DDS) and calculated radiation patterns were compared.
-The simulations were carried out using WIPL-D Pro, a full wave 3D electromagnetic Method-of-Moments based software which applies Surface Integral Equations on one side and iterative Domain Decomposition Solver on the other side.
+An electrically large Cassegrain reflector antenna was modeled using WIPL-D Pro and simulated using WIPL-D Pro with Domain Decomposition Solver (DDS).
+Radiation patterns were compared.
+The simulations were carried out using WIPL-D Pro, a full-wave 3D EM Method-of-Moments software which applies Surface Integral Equations and iterative DDS.
+Despite the large electrical size, results were obtained in relatively short time on a regular desktop PC with modern GPU cards.
+Convergence was excellent and consistent.
+Accuracy improved after each DDS iteration, and the third iteration matched the full 3D EM MoM result.
+All iterations completed in under 100 minutes, showing very high numerical efficiency even for a demanding 420-wavelength reflector.

 View PDF

-This application note expands the work described in previously published application note Domain Decomposition Solver in Simulation of The Electrically Large Reflector Antenna.
-An electrically very large reflector antenna was simulated using WIPL-D Pro and Domain Decomposition Solver (DDS).
-The operating frequency was 25.5 GHz while the result of interest was radiation pattern in phi=90 degrees plane at 3601 equidistant directions along theta angle.
+This application note expands on the previously published note Domain Decomposition Solver in Simulation of The Electrically Large Reflector Antenna.
+An electrically very large reflector antenna was simulated using WIPL-D Pro with Domain Decomposition Solver (DDS).
+The operating frequency was 25.5 GHz, and the result of interest was the radiation pattern in the phi=90° plane at 3601 equidistant directions along theta angle.
+All results were calculated quickly on an affordable desktop PC with GPU cards.
+Convergence was excellent, accuracy improved after the 2nd iteration, and further after the 3rd.
+All iterations completed in under 15 hours, showing very high numerical efficiency even for a reflector with diameter of 750 wavelengths.

 View PDF